 Vientiane City Tour

-Luang Prabang Temples
+Explore Luang Prabang

 Laab or salad of minced meat: This Thai dish originated in Laos.
 The dish consists of minced meat that is stir fried and tossed in with shallots, chili peppers, sauce, lime juice and boiled ground rice.
 Seasoned with a variety of spices like coriander, mint and several other herbs, Laab is delicious and spicy.
 When served with sticky rice and prepared with minced meat of either chicken, duck, beef, pork or fish, a spoon of laab with sticky rice makes for a mouthful of heaven.

 Khao Niaw or sticky rice: Rice is the staple food in Asian countries, and Laos is no exception to this.
 Sticky rice is a traditional dish and is served with almost anything from vegetables to meat.
 The dish is uniquely served in a cone shaped basket in combination with jeow which is basically a mixture of chili peppers, tomatoes, peanuts and egg plants.

 Mok Pa or steamed fish wrapped in banana leaves: This fish delicacy is prepared with kaffir lime leaves, lemongrass and sauce tossed in with herbs, spices, chili peppers and steamed fish which has a soft and buttery texture and gets served with banana rice.

 Khao Piak Sen or soupy noodles: This is a dish to be served piping hot and perfect for winter evenings.
 It consists of rice chow mein prepared into a soup with meat of pork, chicken or beef and a generous dose of veggies.